guitarrapc/benchmark-grpc-lab/benchmark/README.md

 All Server implementations logic is same for each style, recieve message, deserialize and return response.
 This identify each server performance changes.

-## Run Benchmarker with GitHub Actions
+## Run Benchmark on GitHub Actions

 Create Issue with title `RUN BENCHMARK`, body `30s`.
 This trigger benchmark on GitHub Actions and report result when completed.